barryosull/barryosull.com/contents/articles/2019-04-21-experiments.md

 ## Don't commit failed experiments
 All because the code runs doesn't mean the experiment was a success.
 Introducing new concepts always comes with a cost, so you have to be honest on whether the benefit of using the pattern is worth the cost of adding it.

+## Favour consistency
+You should strive to make the consisteny bounded in some way.

 ## You don't always have the right answer
 As I progress as I developer I'm realising that I no longer have anything to prove.
 I.e. I'm no longer trying to prove I'm a smarty pants developer that knows everything and always has the right answer.